strengur/ammilis/wp-content/plugins/custom-post-type-ui/readme.txt

 * First beta release

 == Upgrade Notice ==

+= 1.1.2 =
+* Change export value to plural label for taxonomies.
+* Properly select a post type or taxonomy after deleting an existing value.
+* Updated screenshots
+* Added target="_blank" attribute to one of the inline help links for Menu position.
+Thanks @JulieKuehl
+* Fixed potential XSS issue.

+= 1.1.1 =
+* Re-add post type and taxonomy select buttons and only display for non-js users.

+= 1.1.0 =
+* Simplified UI with regards to clicking amount.
+* Auto selecting of first available post type or taxonomy in Edit tab.
+* Switch to post type or taxonomy upon selection within Edit tab.
+* Return of a list of CPTUI-registered post types and taxonomies.
+* Post type slug update capability.
+* Added function reference 3rd party link to support area.
+* New hooks in edit screen for custom content display on screen.
+* String updates.
+* UI field option for custom "Supports" parameters from other plugins.
+Example: Yet Another Related Posts Plugin.
+* Updated help/support section with another reference tool.
+* Trim extra spaces potentially left behind in text inputs.
+* Rearranged menu listing slightly to remove duplicate naming.
+* GitHub repo has GitHub Updater (https://github.com/afragen/github-updater) compatible copy of CPTUI version that is available on WordPress.org

 = 1.0.8 =
 * Register taxonomies at a higher priority than post types.